thunderbird-conversations/thunderbird-conversations/docs/Development.md

 ## Testing

-`thunderbird-conversations` has linting tests and [jest](https://jestjs.io) tests.
+`thunderbird-conversations` has linting tests and [node](https://nodejs.org/api/test.html) tests.
 To run all tests, do

 ```
 $ npm test
 ```

-To run just the _jest_ tests, do
+To run just the _node_ tests, do

 ```
-$ npm run test:jest
+$ npm run test:node
 ```

 Tests are stored in `test` directories.
 Because native ESM modules are used while